KQM-git/TCL/evidence/mechanics/equipment/weapons.md

 **Significance**:

-Damage just falls off after a certain range, and it got lower the further I went, so you don't have to try to snipe stuff so far away
+Damage just falls off after a certain range, and it got lower the further I went, so you don't have to try to snipe stuff so far away.
-.